Eleen-228/Login_Page/README.md

 ## Project Status

-As of now, this project has not yet completed.
-I am still working on the functionality of signing up an account using google, twitter and facebook accounts.
-As well as elaborating other subsections of the user center page.
+As of now, this project has not yet been completed.
+I am still working on the functionalities of signing up an account using google, twitter and facebook accounts with firebase.
+As well as the function to remove an existed account and elaborating other subsections of the user center page.